-Our courses are available here.
+Our courses are available in Training Calendar.

 If you are planning to come and study in Finland, depending on your nationality, you may need a visa or residence permit.
 These permits are not granted solely based on open UAS studies.
 For further information please visit Study in Finland or website of the Finnish Immigration Service.

 Foreign students are not covered by the statutory accident insurance or the voluntary group accident insurance of Xamk.
 It is recommended that you take your own insurance.